-The Dunstable Water Department (DWD) is pleased to present our Annual Report on the quality of the water that was delivered to you in 2021 and prior years.
+The Dunstable Water Department (DWD) is pleased to present our Annual Report on the quality of the water that was delivered to you in 2022.
 This report meets the Federal Safe Drinking Water Act (SDWA) requirement for "Consumer Confidence Reports" and contains information on the source of our water, its constituents, and the health risks associated with any contaminants.

-The Dunstable Water Department is responsible for the distribution of potable water to approximately 102 customers, the operation and maintenance of the Town's two pumping stations, water storage tank, water supply wells, water mains and fire hydrants.
-DWD ensures the water provided meets all federal, state and local regulations for safe drinking water.
+In 2022, the DWD supplied more than 9 million gallons of potable water through the distribution system to approximately 102 customers.
+The DWD ensured that the operation and maintenance of the Town's two pumping stations, water storage tank, water supply wells, water mains and fire hydrants were conducted in compliance with EPA and MassDEP requirements.
+The DWD ensures the water provided meets all federal, state and local regulations for safe drinking water.